 D. The commission shall have the has authority, through its chairmanchair or any member designated by himthe chair, to administer oaths, subpoena witnesses and compel the production of books, records, papers, documents, correspondence and other material and records which the committee deemscommission determines relevant.
 The commission shall subpoena such witnesses as the complainant Legislator or the Legislator against whom the complaint has been filed may request to be subpoenaed.
-The State, its agencies and instrumentalities shall furnish to the commission any information, records or documents which the commission designates as being necessary for the exercise of its functions and duties.
-In the case of refusal of any person to obey an order or subpoena of the commission, the Superior Court, upon application of the commission, shall havehas jurisdiction and authority to require compliance with the order or subpoena.
+The State, its agencies and instrumentalities shall furnish to the commission any information, records or documents which the case of refusal of any person to obey an order or subpoena of the commission, the Superior Court, upon application of the commission, shall have has jurisdiction and authority to require compliance with the order or subpoena.
 Any failure of any person to obey an order of the Superior Court may be punished by that court as a contempt thereof.

 E. Any person whose conduct is under inquiry shall be accorded due process and, if requested, the right to a hearing.
 All witnesses shall be subject to cross-examination.
 The commission shall adopt rules consistent with due process for the conduct of investigations and hearings under this subchapter.
-Rules adopted pursuant to this paragraph are routine technical rules pursuant to Title 5, chapter 375, subchapter 2-A.
+Rules adopted pursuant to this paragraph are major substantive rules pursuant to Title 5, chapter 375, subchapter 2-A.